cbillowes/gatsby-remark-interactive-gifs/README.md

 </div>
 ```

-> **Note:** The `padding-top` is added to maintain the aspect ratio for responsive images.
+> **Note:** `padding-top` is calculated using the aspect ratio of the image.
+The embedded container
-> This is to prevent elements from jumping up when the gifs is loaded as a height cannot be
-> determined.
+> is given enough room to responsively contain the children images and containers.

 ## Troubleshooting